Supermaxman/pytorch-gleam/README.md

   --trainer.gpus 1 \
   --trainer.default_root_dir models/covid-stance
 ```
+Your model will train, with TensorBoard logging all metrics, and a checkpoint will be saved upon completion.

 ### Step 4: Evaluate Experiment
-You can easily evaluate your system as follows:
+You can easily evaluate your system on a test collection as follows:
 ```bash
 gleam-test \
   --config configs/covid-stance.yaml \